Getting Ready for a Trip (FAQs)

 Will I be asked to do a job that I’m not comfortable doing?

 This might happen.
-But we start each week talking about safety.
+But we start each week talking about safety and your comfort with the job you've been assigned.
 Job site safety is our first priority.
 Our project fails if someone gets seriously injured.
 We emphasize with all team members that if they feel uncomfortable with any assignment at any time, they are to ask for help or to be re-assigned.
 Safety and your comfort is our first priority.

 How do I get to SRC trip locations?